 There’s one big difference in the symptoms of OSA and central sleep apnea.
 Loud snoring is the top symptom of OSA, while you may not snore at all or have mild snoring with central sleep apnea.

 Though your symptoms may strongly suggest sleep apnea, the only way to diagnose the condition is with a sleep study.
-If your provider at Family Medical Doctors suspects central sleep apnea, they may recommend an overnight sleep study at a medical center.

 To treat OSA, your provider at Family Medical Doctors may recommend lifestyle changes.
 For example, if you’re overweight, losing weight often stops OSA.
 You may also need continuous positive airway pressure (CPAP) treatment or an oral appliance.